 - Developing better user interfaces

 - BA in Physics and Mathematics, Whitman College

-Marlin Jay Eller is a Part-Time Lecturer in the College of Computer and Information Science at Northeastern University’s Seattle campus.
+Marlin Jay Eller is a Part-Time Lecturer in the Khoury College of Computer Sciences at Northeastern University’s Seattle campus.
 Marlin earned his Bachelor’s Degree in Physics and Mathematics at Whitman College and his Master’s Degree in Mathematics from the University of Washington.
 Marlin’s research area includes Programming Languages.
 He is a native of Pasadena, California.
 Before coming to Northeastern, Marlin worked at Microsoft, where he managed software development projects for 13 years.
 He teaches Discrete Math and Introduction to C Programming, and looks forward to teaching students the ins and outs of programming.

 What are your research interests?

 I have broad interests rather than a narrow focus and in my long career I have been involved in many projects.
 One thing though that has been somewhat constant is an interest in how to make computers more friendly i.e. better user interfaces.
 Windows at Microsoft was an excursion into Graphical User Interface.
 I developed Pen Windows also for Microsoft with handwriting recognition software.
 I have developed music notation software in both GUI and handwritten forms.
 My current interest in teaching CS is much the same – how can people get more out of machines.

 What do you find most rewarding about what you teach?

 I specialize in teaching programming to people who believe that they have no interest in programming and no ability to do so.
 I believe that what I teach is fun and I just share the fun.